Looking for a home remedy for dog constipation?

 Of course, having your dog neutered early on can help him avoid prostate problems altogether.

 As a dog grows older, it can have increased health problems, including more of a problem with constipation.
 Here are a few things that could help.

-Certain brands of dog food are naturally higher, so read the label.
+Certain brands of dog food are naturally higher in fiber, so read the label.
 Add bran to your dog’s food, feed him bran biscuits or grated vegetables.

 Add a tablespoon of coconut oil as a lubricant (better for your dog than mineral oil).

 Older dogs may not drink enough water.
 If your pet is just mildly dehydrated, water is drawn into the bloodstream from the colon, and this process dries and hardens the feces.